Return to Frequently Asked Questions

 - Don’t bring an ATV or ‘four-wheeler’ for recreational use during your class.

-- Don’t bring a “Pocket Pistol” which is a very small handgun usually in .25, .32, or .380 calibers.
+- Don’t bring a “Pocket Pistol” which is defined by Front Sight as any handgun smaller than a Glock 26 (roughly 6.4" slide length and 4.2" frame height).
+Calibers such as .25, .32, or .380 generally signify that weapon as a pocket pistol.
 Even if you received that weapon through Front Sight as a promotion, bring a full-sized handgun.
 Just because you received it from Front Sight doesn’t make it appropriate for your handgun course.

 - Unattended minors are NOT allowed on the property.
 They must be escorted by a parent or guardian at all times or be enrolled in an appropriate course.